Emory & Henry University: History

 Emory & Henry University is named after John Emory, a renowned Methodist bishop, and Patrick Henry, an American patriot and Virginia's first governor, though some research suggests the name honors Henry's sister Elizabeth Henry Campbell Russell, who lived in nearby Saltville and Chilhowie.
 The college was founded upon the principles of vital faith and civic engagement by Creed Fulton, a Methodist minister; Colonel William Byars; Tobias Smyth, a Methodist farmer; and Alexander Findlay, a Methodist businessman.

 The foundation for Wiley Hall was laid on September 30, 1836.
 The board of trustees hired Charles Collins as the institution's first president (1838–1852), with classes beginning in the spring of 1838 with 60 students enrolled.

 The college closed in April 1861 during the Civil War and was commandeered by the Confederate States of America in 1862, operating as a hospital until 1865.
 During this time, the campus saw battle during the Battle of Saltville.
-The hospital was the setting of Lieutenant Smith's murder on October 7, 1864, by Champ Ferguson.
+Shortly after the battle, the hospital was the setting of Lieutenant Smith's murder on October 7, 1864, by Champ Ferguson, who had killed two black Union prisoners at the same hospital the day before.
+Lieutenant Smith and two other prisoners were recovering from battlefield injuries when Ferguson and some Confederate associates approached the hospital.
+An Irish-born guard turned them away, even going so far as to point his rifle at them.
+Ferguson and his men found an alternative means of entry and came across Lt.
+Smith and others.
+Smith evidently recognized Ferguson, and despite his pleas for mercy, was shot in his bed by Ferguson.

 After the war ended, the college reopened.